takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 There is a dedicated command called `docker service` to manage services in the Swarm, we'll have a look at it in a minute.

 Docker introduced a new term with Swarm, called the task.
-The task is basically a scheduling slot for your containers in the service.
+The task is a scheduling slot for your containers in the service.
 Each task invokes exactly one container.

 The logical hierarchy of components is stack, service, task and container, so we'll look at these entities in this order from top to the bottom.